5 Red Flags in a Job Interview

 5. You’re Being “Sold” To

 If you’re interviewing at a newer company, your prospective employers are probably doing a great job of selling you on the promise of their venture.
 That’s because they’ve had a lot of good practice talking to investors.
-Sure, Fortune 500 juggernauts like Google and Facebook were once considered start-ups, and it’s exciting to be a part of a small team from the ground up.
+Sure, Fortune 500 juggernauts like Google and Facebook were once considered startups, and it’s exciting to be a part of a small team from the ground up.
 But enthusiasm for a new venture doesn’t necessarily lead to monetization.

-So, if you’re interviewing at a start-up, look beyond the buzzwords, and make sure the company has a solid business and marketing plan with realistic anticipations for growth.
+So, if you’re interviewing at a startup, look beyond the buzzwords, and make sure the company has a solid business and marketing plan with realistic anticipations for growth.
 Don’t be afraid to ask questions about the company’s financial stability and plans for the future—it’s your financial stability and future, too, after all.

 Tell us!
 What red flags have you encountered on the interview trail?